twilio-labs/open-pixel-art/README.md

 Visit [open-pixel-art.com](https://open-pixel-art.com) to see the full artwork!

 Anyone who wishes to learn how to create a pull request for a project on GitHub can use this project to contribute a pixel to the canvas.
 You will only be able to ever create one pixel but you can pick whatever color you prefer as long as it is a valid HEX code.
-For example: `#F22F46` the brand color of [Twilio](https://www.twilio.com).

-> If you are new to open-source, GitHub or git in general, fear not!
-We have created a tutorial in [TwilioQuest](https://www.twilio.com/quest) for you.
-It will teach you step by step on how you can get started and will guide you on your quest for creating your pull request.

-Anyone who wishes to learn how to create a pull request for a project on GitHub can use this project to contribute a pixel to the canvas.
-You will only be able to ever create one pixel but you can pick whatever color you prefer as long as it is a valid HEX code.
 For example: `#F22F46` the brand color of [Twilio](https://www.twilio.com)

 > If you are new to open-source, GitHub or git in general, fear not, we created a tutorial in [TwilioQuest](https://twil.io/hacktoberfest-quest) for you.
 It will teach you step by step on how you can get started and will guide you on your quest of creating your pull request.